List of Reno 911! characters: Deputy Wiegel

 Deputy Trudy Wiegel (played by Kerri Kenney-Silver) is a brain-damaged, emotionally unstable, heavily-medicated woman.
 She is a hypochondriac with multiple psychological disorders, occasional night terrors, and suicidal ideations.
 She is generally neurotic with low self-esteem and an intense love for cats.
 She claims to be of Irish and Native American descent.

 Wiegel enjoys crafts and collecting baby clothes, and is infatuated with Dangle.
 Her favorite picnic location is her mother's grave.
 In season 2, she begins dating a man named Craig Pullin (Kyle Dunnigan), who is revealed to be the "Truckee River Killer".
 After his arrest and conviction, she continues their relationship via prison visits, both through a glass partition and conjugal visits; they marry on the day of his execution.
 Wiegel's father, mentioned in season 1 and appearing in season 5, is a Native American (The network censored a 30-second story about her father being lynched by a white mob reacting to news that a non-white man "raped" her mother).

 The fourth season opens with Wiegel returning after six months of maternity leave; Kenney-Silver's pregnancy was written into the show.

 In the sixth season episode "VHS Transfer Memory Lane", it is revealed that Wiegel's behavior and mental defects are the result of brain damage that occurred after an explosion at a drug raid in 1988.
 Wiegel was rendered unconscious by an explosion and was clinically dead for 14 minutes, causing severe damage.
 She was resuscitated by Dangle, who regrets saving her life.
 The doctor who treated her thereafter said he "should have let her go."
 Prior to the drug raid, she was a flirtatious sexpot.

 There is some information that contradicts the timeline.
-In "Stoner Jesus", Jones mentions that he has worked with Wiegel for 15 years, yet in "VHS Transfer Memory Lane" earlier that season, he's shown in the police video tape from 1988 working alongside Wiegel, which would have been 21 years prior to that episode.
+In "Stoner Jesus", Jones mentions that he has worked with Wiegel for 15 years, yet in "VHS Transfer Memory Lane" earlier that season, he is shown in the police video tape from 1988 working alongside Wiegel, which would have been 21 years prior to that episode.

 Wiegel usually adheres to the department's uniform code, except for when she requests and is granted a new Kevlar vest for women (soon revealed to be ineffective).
 She wears a looser maternity version of the uniform when pregnant, and makes reference to having worn maternity pants to work.
 A running gag indicates that Wiegel is ill-equipped to dress properly when performing undercover work that requires seductive clothing, such as an undercover prostitution sting.
 In such cases, Wiegel wears old-fashioned and over-sized underclothing which fits poorly with her skimpy undercover outfit.
 She can be spotted wearing a name tag on her uniform with her name misspelled as "Wiegle" (seen in Season 6, Episode 1: Training Day).